l-lattermann/Python-Basics--Uni-Vocabulary-Trainer/README.md

-# Vocabulary Trainer for Mac/Linux
+# Vocabulary Trainer for Mac/Linux [BETA]

 [Can be run on Windows by running the vocabulary_trainer.py manually] A simple terminal-based flashcard trainer for learning vocabulary.
 This Python script reads questions and answers from a text file and quizzes you interactively.
 Unknown entries are saved for focused repetition later.
 Vocabs are intentionally stored in .txt format, so copy-pasting and reformating them from Coursebooks or AI is easy.

+Vocabualry backups are saved in the backup folder on every start.
+So there is no chance of loosing your vocabulary set